Confined Willmore energy and the Area functional: Introduction

 \section{Introduction}

-If $\Si\con\R^3$ is a smooth surface and $H$ is its mean curvature vector (defined with module equal to the absolute value of the arithmetic mean of the principal curvatures), it is defined the Willmore energy of $\Si$ as:
+If $\Si\con\R^3$ is a smooth immersed surface and $H$ is its mean curvature vector, that we define with norm equal to the absolute value of the arithmetic mean of the principal curvatures, we define the Willmore energy of $\Si$ as:

-where $\HH^2$ is the Hausdorff 2-dimensional measure, that is area measure. $\WW$ is called Willmore functional.
-Surfaces will be usually denoted by $\Si$ and will be always compact and without boundary, but not necessarily connected.\\ The variational study of this functional started in 1965 with the work of T. Willmore (\cite{Wi65} and \cite{WiRG}).
-He found that the only global minimisers for $\WW$ are the spheres, with value of minimum of $4\pi$, and then he introduced the study of the minimisation problem subject to constraints of topological type, such as fixing the genus of the surfaces; this has been due to the celebrated Willmore Conjecture, firstly proved in \cite{MaNeWC}.
-These problems led to the proof of a number of properties about the functional itself, of which the ones we will use are recalled in Section 1.
-The minimisation problem at fixed genus has also been proved in a couple of works (\cite{SiEX} and then \cite{BaKu}), developing also a theory of which we will make use in the following.\\
+where $\si$ is the area measure on $\Si$.
+The opertor $\WW$ is called Willmore functional.
+Surfaces will be usually denoted by $\Si$ and will be always compact and without boundary, but not necessarily connected.\\ The variational study of this functional has been revived in 1965 with the work of T. Willmore (\cite{Wi65} and \cite{WiRG}).
+He found that round spheres are the only global minimizers for $\WW$ and then he introduced the study of the minimization problem subject to constraints of topological type, such as fixing the genus of the surfaces; the celebrated Willmore Conjecture is related to these kind of problems, and it has been proved in \cite{MaNeWC}.
+In the last decades a number of properties about the functional itself have been proved, and the ones we will use are recalled in Section 1.
+The minimization problem at fixed genus has also been solved in a couple of works (\cite{SiEX} and then \cite{BaKu}), developing also a theory of which we will make use in the following.\\ In this work we are going to study the following functional: